Updated: Feb 8

 How will you be able to partake in this virtual reality?
 A few years ago, Facebook bought Oculus, a company that specializes in virtual reality.
 By having an Oculus Quest, you will be able to be introduced to Metaverse in the near future.
 Facebook’s metaverse will introduce new gaming, social, and workplace concepts that can potentially change the way we live.
 Facebook showed a series of videos that highlighted its vision for Metaverse, such as sending a holographic image of yourself at a concert with a friend attending one in real life, sitting around virtual meeting tables with remote colleagues, or playing immersive games with friends.

 Even the Crypto world has benefited from this shift.
 A cryptocurrency named Mana, rose over 400 percent over the weekend.
 Mana is a metaverse platform where users can buy and sell digital properties.
 Ownership of the land is purchased through NFT’s as it helps track who owns which properties.
 Additionally, Nike has filed several trademark applications to enter the metaverse.
 These include downloadable virtual goods, like footwear, clothing, headwear, retail stores that feature virtual goods, and entertainment services in the metaverse.

-By: Bennett Szfranski and Spencer Lehman (11th grade)
+By: Bennett Szfranski and Spencer Lehmann (11th grade)